Learn about your rights and how to access the benefits and services you’re entitled to.

 Tags: Evictions

 If there are things wrong with your apartment that may be dangerous to your health and safety, you may want to have your apartment inspected.
-This document describes when a tenant may want to contact the health department or a building inspector to have their apartment inspected and what is involved in such inspections.
-It also lists the local agency and department phone numbers for Western New York.
+Learn more about when you may want to contact the health department or a building inspector to have your apartment inspected and what is involved in such inspections.

 Tags: Evictions, Public Benefits